Jammy2211/PyAutoLens/README.md

 lens_galaxy = galaxy_prior.GalaxyPrior(light_profile=light_profiles.EllipticalSersicLP,
                                        mass_profile=mass_profiles.SphericalIsothermalMP)

-# A source lens phase performs an analysis on an image using the system we've set up.
+# A source lens phase performs an analysis on an image_plane_image using the system we've set up.
 There are lots of different kinds
 # of phase that can be plugged together in sophisticated pipelines but for now we'll run a single phase.
 source_lens_phase = phase.LensMassAndSourceProfilePhase(lens_galaxy=lens_galaxy, source_galaxy=source_galaxy,
                                                  optimizer_class=non_linear.MultiNest)

-# We run the phase on the image and print the results.
+# We run the phase on the image_plane_image and print the results.
-results = source_lens_phase.run(image)
+results = source_lens_phase.run(image_plane_image)

 # As well as these results there will be images and plots in the 'output' folder.
 print(results)